A Designer's Guide to Climate Tech

 Designing a Sustainable Future

 At Designer Fund, we’re increasingly focused on investing at the intersection of design, technology, and sustainability.
-Our portfolio companies are leading carbon removal initiatives, funding more sustainable agriculture, and helping cities plan for the future of mobility.
+Our portfolio companies are leading carbon removal initiatives, funding more sustainable agriculture, and helping develop high-impact renewable energy projects.
 We’ve seen designers advance new climate-focused innovations and make them engaging, beautiful, and adaptable.
 While design alone won’t turn the tides against climate change, it will play an integral part in its transformation.

 We believe that designers are ideal candidates to lead the climate tech industry.
 As data-informed, systems-level thinkers, designers can bring alignment to the product vision, ensuring the final product meets the needs of all of its stakeholders—including the planet.